-This Statistical Analysis Plan (SAP) specifies definitions of analysis sets, key derived variables, and statistical methods for the analysis of safety and efficacy data for the Phase I/II CNGB3 study (MGT006).
-This SAP is based on the protocol of study MGT006, v7.0 and replaces the original SAP dated 24 May 2019, with the key change related to the analysis of efficacy parameters as further described in Section 6.1.
+This Statistical Analysis Plan (SAP) specifies definitions of analysis sets, key derived variables, and statistical methods for the analysis of safety and efficacy data for the Phase I/II CNGA3 study (MGT012).
+This SAP is based on the protocol of study MGT012, v 6.0 16April2021.
 Titles, mock-ups and programming instructions for all statistical outputs (tables, figures, and listings) are provided in a separate document.